 Are you new to VPN?
 "No worries – everyone has to start somewhere!"

-Don't worry, At TechFeral, we are here to help and brought a short guide on What is a VPN and where to find the safe and reliable best VPN for free as well paid one.
+Don't worry, At TechFeral, we are here to help and brought a short guide on What is a VPN and where to find the safe and most reliable best VPN for free as well paid.

 If you still wonder what a VPN is, how it works, where you can use it and which one to choose, you've come to the right place.
 And please don't bother about the technical parts!